-HoT is organized to provide unique structured opportunities for students to immerse, participate, and learn, while being organized to be unstructured enough to allow for personal exploration, growth, and development in Chiang Mai.
+HoT is specifically organized to provide unique structured opportunities for students to immerse, participate, and learn, while also being purposely organized to allow for unstructured time for personal exploration, growth, and development in Chiang Mai.

 Hands on Thailand is one of the most fascinating, most meaningful, yet least expensive study abroad opportunities at SJSU.

-HoT 2018 will cost only $1855 (I was able to get the cost down from $2150 last year!), which includes: 4 units of SJSU credit ($1000); SJSU mandatory administrative program fee ($200); SJSU mandatory health fee ($60); 21 nights in a nice hotel (double occupancy rooms with mini fridge and with breakfast buffet included, free wi-fi, air con, pool, and an open-air lobby with koi pond, computer, newspapers, couches, etc.) in a cool neighborhood; 3 fun, location-specific field trips to: several craft factories with lunch, an elephant sanctuary with big buffet veg lunch, and a day of hiking in the countryside and to a waterfall with bamboo rafting and lunch in a village; delicious group veg meals; an optional presentation from the US Consulate; required course materials; a contingency fund (just in case); and possibly some surprises!
+HoT 2019 will cost about $2300, which includes: 4 units of SJSU credit ($1000); SJSU mandatory administrative program fee ($200); SJSU mandatory health fee ($60); 21 nights in a nice hotel (double occupancy rooms with mini fridge and with breakfast buffet included, free wi-fi, air con, pool, and an open-air lobby with koi pond, computer, newspapers, couches, etc.) in a cool neighborhood; at least 3 fun, location-specific field trips to: several craft factories with lunch, an elephant sanctuary with big buffet veg lunch, and a day of hiking in the countryside and to a waterfall with bamboo rafting and lunch in a village; an introduction to mindfulness meditation and yoga; delicious group veg meals; all required course materials; a contingency fund (just in case); and possibly some surprises!
+All group excursions, events, activities, and meals are included at no additional cost.
 All details subject to availability and change.